meninas-em-ti/academic-net/VIDEO1.md

-## video 1
+## Video 1

-###Step 1
+### Step 1

 First we go to the [spring initializr](https://start.spring.io/) website to generate the project.
-After fill in the data of the project the screen will look like this.
+After that fill in the data of the project the screen will look like this.

 ![Generate Project](.github/generateProject.gif "Generate Project")